Fast expansion into harmonics on the ball: Algorithms

 Crucially, we obtain the computational complexity of Theorem~\ref{thm:main} by not computing \eqref{eq:analytic_beta_equation} and \eqref{eq:final_identity} for \textit{all} $\lambda_{\ell k}$, but rather only for a smaller set of points $\rho_q$.
 We then extend the result to all $\lambda_{\ell k}$ via 1D polynomial interpolation.
 In particular, with $\lambda_1$ and $\lambda_n$ as defined in \eqref{eq:list-lambda}, we take the smaller set of points to be Chebyshev nodes of the first kind on the interval $[\lambda_1, \lambda_n]$, i.e.,

 The one-dimensional polynomial interpolating the function values $y_q$ from the source points $\rho_q$ to the target point $x$ is then

-All together, the fast procedure for applying $\widetilde{B}^*$ is as follows (see also Figure~\ref{fig:alg_illustration}): \begin{enumerate} \item Use the nonuniform fast Fourier transform (NUFFT) to approximately evaluate $\widehat{f}$ in \eqref{eq:analytic_beta_equation} on a grid with Chebyshev nodes in the radial direction and suitable spherical nodes. \item Use a fast spherical harmonics transform to approximate the integral in \eqref{eq:analytic_beta_equation} at Chebyshev nodes $\rho$. \item Use fast interpolation from the Chebyshev nodes $\rho$ to the points $\lambda_{\ell k}$ to approximate \eqref{eq:final_identity}. \end{enumerate}
+All together, the fast procedure for applying $\widetilde{B}^*$ is as follows (see also Figure~\ref{fig:alg_illustration}): \begin{enumerate} \item Use the nonuniform fast Fourier transform (NUFFT) to approximately evaluate $\widehat{f}$ in \eqref{eq:analytic_beta_equation} on a grid with Chebyshev nodes in the radial direction and suitable spherical nodes. \item Use a fast spherical harmonics transform to approximate the integral in \eqref{eq:analytic_beta_equation} at Chebyshev nodes $\rho$. \item Use fast interpolation from the Chebyshev nodes $\rho$ to the points $\lambda_{\ell k}$ to approximate \eqref{eq:final_identity} (see Remark~\ref{rem:interpolation_methods} and the references therein for choices of methods for fast interpolation). \end{enumerate}

 Note that each of the three steps above involved in applying the approximation to $B^*$ are linear transforms whose adjoints can be applied with the same low computational complexity.
 For example, the adjoint of a type-I NUFFT is a type-II NUFFT.
 Thus, approximately applying the operator $B$ can be achieved by applying each of the adjoints in the reverse order, with the same overall computational complexity as the approximate application of $B^*$.
 We summarize the two algorithms in Algorithms~\ref{algoBH} and \ref{algoB}.